Let’s get to know each other!

 Thank you for visiting my little digital abode!
 If you’re here, that must mean we share a common interest in traveling or hiking or adventuring… maybe all of the above!
 Let me introduce myself:

-I’m a travel enthusiast who has been a nomad almost my entire life.
+I’m a traveler who has been a nomad almost my entire life.
 I have lived in California, Texas, Utah, Washington, and abroad in England.

-You might be wondering how I ended up in all those places!
-If you’re curious, please read on and I’ll do my best to break it down for you.
+You might be wondering how I ended up in all those places and if you’re curious, please read on and I’ll do my best to summarize it for you.
 But before that, let me tell you a little about the blog so you know what to expect :)

 About Places She Goes